Table of Content

 Everything About Links Courses Explained!

-Golfers from all over the world travel to play the famous links courses in Scotland, and there is no truer test of links golf anywhere than at the Old Course at St Andrew’s.
+Golfers from all over the world travel to Scotland to play the famous links courses, with the Old Course at St Andrew’s being considered the ultimate test of links golf.